ak0029/Names/README.md

 # Names
-Contains CSV file for Py project
+ - Contains CSV data file for Python zero to pandas project
+ - Problem solving by using pandas, numpy, matplotlib libraries